derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 If the first interaction with the program is to click the "Delete Canvas" button then the above `alert` code would run.
 If we did not check for `undefined` and `null` prior to executing `deleteArtboardInFocus()` we'd get an `Error`.
 This would happen because we can't delete an artboard that does not exist.
 The above examples illustrate why the `undefined` and `null` values are useful.

+The observant designer will wonder why the "Delete Artboard" button is interactive if there is not a valid artboard to delete.
+A better design would leverage the interaction design principle *progressive disclosure* and only show or enable the "Delete Artboard" button when an artboard became focused.
+I highlight this idea to illustrate the importance of designers and developers working together.
+Remember, design is the accumulation of decisions and these decisions impact designers and developers just as they do end-users.

 #### Boolean

 The Boolean type denotes one of two values: `true` or `false`.
 Remember the bit?
 This is JavaScript's formal approach to the same goal of defining one of two states.
 The bit's `0` is the Boolean's `false`.
 Its `1` is the Boolean's `true`.